 Even if you’re hiring internally, behaviours vary widely from team to team, so it’s good practice to actively design the norms of behaviour to build a positive team culture.

-If a candidate becomes part of the team, sharing your behaviours with them means they’ll have less guess work as to what to expect and how to behave with their new team!
+If a candidate becomes part of the team, take time out in your first one to one to share the team behaviours with them.
+This should help them get off to a flying start with less guess work as to what to expect and how to behave with their new team!

 By sharing the Hotshot’s manifesto with candidates, March was clearly stating the level of courage and performance expected of new firefighters.